 The bearing housing was fully lubricated when shipped from the factory.
-Check the oil level regularly through the sight gauge (8) and maintain it at the middle of the gauge.
-When lubrication is required, add SAE No. 30 non-detergent-oil through the hole for the air vent (11).
-Do not over-lubricate.
+Check the oil level regularly through the sight gauge (13) and maintain it at the midpoint of the gauge.
+When lubrication is required, remove the air vent (12) and add SAE No. 30 non-detergent oil through the opening.
+When lubricating a dry (overhauled) intermediate, fill the bearing cavity with approximately 28 ounces (0,8 liter).
+Clean and reinstall the air vent.
+Do not overlubricate.
 Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.

-Under normal conditions, drain the bearing housing once each year and refill with approximately 21 ounces (0,6 liter) clean oil.
+Under normal conditions, drain the bearing housing once each year and refill with clean oil.
 Change the oil more frequently if the pump is operated continuously or installed in an environment with rapid temperature change.